onzfonz/comp227/src/content/8/en/part8e.md

 };
 ```

-To keep the TypeScript compiler happy, the props should be typed as follows:
+To keep the TypeScript compiler happy, the props are typed as follows in *src/PatientListPage/index.tsx*:

 ```js
 interface Props {